Standard Care – a key to improving medical outcomes

 Through efforts great and small, healthcare providers are advancing patient safety

-Just after Thanksgiving last year, a woman was retaining fluid from dialysis and went to a hospital in Houston for emergency assistance.
+Just a few years ago, days after Thanksgiving, a woman was retaining fluid from dialysis and went to a hospital in Houston for emergency assistance.
 The woman required a blood transfusion which was subsequently ordered by hospital staff.
 A disaster was averted when the hospital’s lab caught an error in the request.
 The staff who had placed the order had inadvertently included another patient’s blood type.
 If the lab staff hadn’t caught the error, the mistake could have seriously injured the patient.1

 Unfortunately, a few days later, a similar mistake was made with a different patient.
 This time, the lab didn’t catch the error and a woman was given the blood transfusion meant for another patient.
 The woman given the wrong blood type died the next day from cardiac arrest.

 That incident, and others that followed a similar pattern at the hospital, led to negative consequences from the government, the media and the public.
 The hospital responded by putting several new programs in place to prevent similar events from happening again.

 This is only one of many similar incidents that have taken place in hospitals across the country.
 Despite the best intentions of practitioners, medical errors may account for as few as 44,0002 to as many as 250,0003 deaths per year in the US.
 If the latter is true, and there is some debate on the matter,2 medical errors may be the third leading cause of death in the US.